 GOAL PURSUIT LAB

-Read more about their thoughts and feelings here.
+Learn more about our requirements and apply here.

 Goals are desirable end states people want to maintain (e.g., staying healthy) or achieve (e.g., academic excellence).